 I was turned onto Ableton Live years back and never thought much of it.
 It took some convincing before I took a second glance at it then to my surprise, I realized it was a lot more than meets the eye.

 Hi there.
-We decided to move on to ableton for live processing vocals on stage.
-We found that ableton provides many effects which can be used in many different ways.
+We decided to move on to Ableton for live processing vocals on stage.
+We found that Ableton provides many effects which can be used in many different ways.
 Currently we've got Ableton 9, Line 6 digital wifi mic and NI AUDIO KONTROL 1 sound card.
-Everything is ok in my home studio, but once we go in the club and plug in our gear in the sound system we have alot of feedback.
-I can see that mic's low frequency is major problem, so I cut them down a bit, but then the vocals sound non-naturally.
-Then I found this video
+Everything is ok in my home studio, but once we go in the club and plugin our gear in the sound system we have a lot of feedback.

 So here are the deets.
 I have my MixWizard 4 (with USB installation) hooked up to my laptop, my laptop has enough space to run Ableton 9 just fine.
 I am sort of a noob to this setup having had Pro Tools for so long and wanted to try a new program to do live sampling.
 My latency is just horrid, I can adjust it but can get max 9ms from board to laptop.
 Not happy.